iris-z-hang/Travel_Logger/README.md

 Information Systems* (GIS).
 In my GIS classes, we created maps using applications such as ArcGIS Pro and ENVI.
 I spent a lot of time inputting coordinates and locations in geodatabases.
 I think it would be useful and fun to develop an application that has some functionality of GIS applications, but with a more casual, user-oriented purpose.

+### User Stories

+- As a user, I want to be able to add an unvisited location to my city
+- As a user, I want to be able to add a visited location to my city
+- As a user, I want to view the list of unvisited locations
+- As a user, I want to view the list of visited locations
+- As a user, I want to remove a location from my city
+- As a user, I want to see how many locations I have visited and not yet visited
+- As a user, I want to see how far I have travelled in this city